RobbMacD/DecisionSciences/README.md

 ### Decision Sciences Repository

-Welcome to the Decision Sciences Repository, a repository related to topics covered on [decisionsciences.blog](https://decisionsciences.blog/).
+Welcome to the Decision Sciences Repository, a repository related to topics covered on <a href="https://decisionsciences.blog/" target="_blank">decisionsciences.blog</a>.

 This repository serves as a comprehensive resource supporting discussions and explorations from my blog on various topics within Decision Sciences.
 Here, you'll find a diverse collection of models, data sets, and analysis scripts that dive deep into the techniques and methodologies used in Decision Sciences.
 Whether you're a student, a professional, or simply curious about Decision Sciences, this repository offers valuable insights and practical tools to enhance your understanding and application of these methods.